top of page

 Why does my child underperform in competition?

-One of the common reason people seek performance psychology support is because while they perform well in practice, they don't see the same level in competition.
+One of the common reasons people seek performance psychology support is because while they perform well in practice, they don't see the same level in competition.
 There are many reasons for this.
 Often athletes lack the skills they need to compete.
-They don't know how to problem solving quickly, they don't know how to focus under pressure, they don't have the awareness to know what is going on and how to change it.
+They don't know how to problem solve quickly, they don't know how to focus under pressure, they don't have the awareness to know what is going on and how to change it.
 This leaves them reactive and causes things like poor decision making, losses of emotional control and drops in confidence.
 A further common problem is the tendency to think that practice and competition are different.
-Practice is ‘just’ practice, but competition matters This causes anxiety.
+Practice is ‘just’ practice, but competition matters.
+This causes anxiety.
 Lastly, few young athletes practice systematically under the type of pressure competition brings and fail to develop & refine their psychological skills.
-I ensure each athlete overcomes all of these limitations and work closely with coaches to ensure psychological skills are developed & tested under the right conditions in a systematic way.
+I ensure each athlete overcomes all of these limitations and work closely with coaches to ensure psychological skills are developed and tested under the right conditions in a systematic way.

 Why isn’t my child motivated?